jwells131313/goethe/README.md

 in the pool and the decay time, which is the time a thread will be idle before being released (if the number of threads is greater than the min).

 You also give the pool an implementation of a FunctionQueue.
-You can also get a default implementation of FunctionQueue from the goethe service.
+You can get a default implementation of FunctionQueue from the goethe package.
 However any implementation of FunctionQueue will work, which allows you to use priority queues or other queue implementations.
 Once a queue is associated with a pool you use the queue Enqueue API to give jobs to the thread pool.